metabrain/java8-plugin-persitent-local-vars/README.md

 java8-plugin-persitent-local-vars
 =================================

-A plugin for javac (openJDK8) that adds support for persistent local variables in Java (similar to the C static keyword in a method's scope)
+A plugin for javac (openJDK8) that adds support for persistent local variables in Java (similar to the [C static keyword](http://stackoverflow.com/questions/5033627/static-variable-inside-of-a-function-in-c))

 ## What it is